drfperez/chess/README.md

 📍 **Live demo**
 👉 https://drfperez.github.io/lozza

-📁 Or simply save the file as `index.html` and open it locally.
+📁 Or simply save the file as `index.html` and do add lozza.js and then open it locally.

 ### ✨ Features